puresealab/NewStack_Testdrive/README.md

-# Newstack Testdrive Repository
+# NewStack Testdrive Repository

-This repo has scripts to spin up newstack in Pure Storage's test drive
+This repo has scripts to spin up NewStack in Pure Storage's test drive

 It currently works with Ansible and Kubernetes

-Many thanks are due to kbkuebler for the idea, as well as ansible yaml files.
+Many thanks are due to kbkuebler for the idea, as well as Ansible yaml files.

 ## Kubernetes with PSO Demo.